rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And if Satan has risen up against himself and is divided, he cannot stand, but is coming to an end. ^0326

-But no one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
+But no one can enter a strong man's house and plunder his goods, unless he first binds the strong man.
 Then indeed he may plunder his house. ^0327

 Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, ^0328

-but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin — ^0329
+but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin-- ^0329

-for they were saying, He has an unclean spirit. ^0330
+for they had said, He has an unclean spirit. ^0330

 And his mother and his brothers came, and standing outside they sent to him and called him. ^0331